PurdueCAM2Project/HELPSweb/source/join.rst

 -  The members are writing a research paper and everyone must be qualified to contribute to the content.

-If you like sports, you need to ask yourself a simple qustion: "Am I ready to join a professional team?"
+If you like sports, you need to ask yourself a simple question: "Am I ready to join a professional team?"
 This research team is professional because the team solves research problems that have not been solved by anyone yet.
 If you are not ready to contribute, you will not enjoy the